minershive/hiveon-kb/hiveon_asic/hiveon_asic_new.md

 _For more details regarding other ASIC installation options, please refer to this [GitHub page](https://github.com/minershive/hiveos-asic)._

-# Hive OS web UI auto tuner configuration
+### Hive OS web UI auto tuner configuration
-Once your ASICs were successfully flashed, you can now go into the use our pre-created auto tuning profiles.
+Once your ASICs were successfully flashed, you can now go into the use our pre-created auto-tuning profiles.
 There you can choose the Profile that suits your needs best.
-A small disclaimer first: **We don’t recommend choosing Manual mode unless you have sufficient skills in manually fine tuning an ASIC.** We won’t be covering the manual procedure in any of our articles as this profile is too difficult to explain in a short comprehensive form.
+A small disclaimer first: **We don’t recommend choosing Manual mode unless you have sufficient skills in fine-tuning an ASIC manually.** We won’t be covering the manual procedure in any of our articles as this profile is too difficult to explain in a short comprehensive form.

 _**Attention!
 In order to use most of these options, you need to have a custom power supply connected to your ASIC.
 The factory PSU is not powerful enough to handle the load and your ASIC will turn off.**_